Will Smith Player Props: Dodgers vs. Padres

 Will Smith At The Plate

-- In 15.7% of his games this year, he has gone deep, and 3.5% of his trips to the dish.
+- In 16.7% of his games this year, he has hit a home run, and 3.8% of his trips to the plate.

-- Smith has picked up an RBI in 44.6% of his games this season, with two or more RBI in 16.9% of his games.
-He has also driven in three or more runs in three contests.
+- Smith has had at least one RBI in 45.2% of his games this season (38 of 84), with more than one RBI 14 times (16.7%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored in 47 of 83 games this year, and more than once 8 times.
+- He has scored in 48 games this season (57.1%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.